drogue-iot/blog.drogue.io/content/2022-08-10-firmware-updates-part-3/index.md

                     path: myartifact.bin
 ```

-The builder image contains the toolchain required to build your project.
+The builder image contains the tool chain required to build your project.
 Clearly, a public service offering Drogue Ajour could be exploited to run bitcoin mining, so to avoid that the Drogue Ajour installation can be configured with a set of applications that are allowed to build firmware.

 NOTE: It doesn't have to be a Rust project!
-It can be any project capable of producing an binary artifact to be delivered to a device as long sa your builder image can build it.
+It can be any project capable of producing an binary artifact to be delivered to a device as long as your builder image can build it.

 ## Next steps